MeldGames/potion/design/grabbing.md

 intuitive sense.

 ## Magnets
-Pull towards specific parts of objects?
+Pull towards specific parts of objects, currently defined as the simple points/lines so we can get the closest point on the "magnet" and then pull the hand in that direction.

-TBD
+Maybe should have an repulsion from the other hand on some objects for a better grip for twisting.